DanielJamesDavies/Turing-Explorer-Back-End/README.md

 -   Click the `<> Code` button in this repository
 -   Then on the dropdown, click `Download ZIP`
--   Once downloaded, unzip the downloaded .zip file
+-   Once downloaded, unzip the file (probably named `Turing-LLM-Explorer-main.zip`)

 To use the interface (front-end):